ICRAR/ngas/doc/commands/containers.rst

 performed using the ``GET`` method.
 To create multiple containers an XML document must be sent in the request body containing elements with a ``name`` attribute, and optionally a ``parentContainerId`` attribute at the root level.
-Nested elements are allows to create a hierarchy of containers.
+Nested elements are allowed to create a hierarchy of containers.

 .. _commands.carchive: